tmhglnd/total-serialism/docs/algorithmic-methods.md

 <!-- <iframe src="https://editor.p5js.org/tmhglnd/embed/xS8sKejzG" width="100%" height="250px" frameBorder="0" scrolling="no"></iframe> -->

-## fastEuclid
+## fastEuclidean

-A fast euclidean rhythm algorithm.
+A fast euclidean rhythm generating algorithm.
 Uses the downsampling of a line drawn between two points in a 2-dimensional grid to divide the squares into an evenly distributed amount of steps.
-Generates correct distribution, but the rotation/order may differ a bit from the recursive `euclid()` method above.
+Generates the correct distribution, but the rotation/order may differ a bit from the recursive `euclid()` method above.

+Alias: `fastEuclid()`

 **arguments**
 - {Int+/Array} -> length of array (optional, default=8, uses length of Array if input)